 Cognitive Problem Symptoms, Causes and Effects

-Cognitive disorders usually begin subtly but progress until they significantly impede the affected person's quality of life.
-It is important to understand the different cognitive disorders, their symptoms and relevant treatment options.
+Cognitive disorders typically begin subtly but progress until they significantly hinder the affected individual's quality of life.
+It is important to know the different cognitive disorders, their symptoms and relevant treatment options.

 What Are the Types of Cognitive Disorders?

 Cognitive disorders are a part of the neurocognitive disorder classification in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
-Cognitive disorders are defined as any disorder that drastically impairs the cognitive function of an individual to the point where typical functioning in society is impossible without treatment.
+Cognitive disorders are defined as any kind of disorder that significantly impairs the cognitive function of an individual to the point where normal functioning in society is impossible without treatment.
 Some common cognitive disorders include:

 - Developmental disorders